 Color of Title

-In Maine, having color of title won’t reduce your continuous possession time period at all.
-You must still reside on the property for 20 uninterrupted years.
+In Maine, having color of title won’t reduce the continuous possession time period at all.
+The squatter must reside on the property for 20 uninterrupted years.
 However, it can go a long way towards winning an adverse possession case.

 A squatter who has won an adverse possession case would also have color of title.